SCENTS | AIR FRESHENERS (INCL. CAR DEODORIZERS), ESSENTIAL OILS, INCENSE, AND SCENTED CANDLES

-If you would like to freshen your house – use rose water.
+If you would like to freshen your house, I suggest using rose water.
 It is beautiful, and good for every being’s soul.
-Make sure it is pure and not full of chemicals of course.
+Please make sure it is pure and not full of chemicals of course.
 It must be 100% pure organic rose water.
 One resource here: https://www.amazon.ca/Heritage-Store-Rosewater-

-Every essential oil’s scent has a role in healing the body, mind, and spirit, but they still need to be chosen by the being.
+Every essential oil’s scent has a role in healing the body, mind, and spirit.
+This is medicine and must be selected by the being.
+The sense of smell guides whether the properties of this oil is needed by the body.
 For example, one day lavender might smell lovely to you, and another day terrible.
-This is because your body does not need healing with this plant’s properties on that particular day.
+This is because your body does not need the healing properties of this plant on that particular day.
 The same applies to our animals.

 Therefore, please do not burn nor diffuse essential oils in spaces where your animal cannot escape the smell.
 You will potentially do damage to their systems, their health.
 And do not clean with essential oils where your animal cannot escape from the smell or touch.
 I do not advocate cleaning with any essential oils as again you can impact the animal’s internal cell structure.

-Note about sourcing: The Essential Oil Industry is extremely competitive with a lot of questionable but very good-looking products on the market.
+About Sourcing: The Essential Oil Industry is extremely competitive with a lot of questionable but very good-looking products on the market.
 Please do not buy anything based on the label.
 Do your homework, as a lot of them are loaded with “other stuff”.
 Even some of the “very good brands” which people are thrilled with, when compared to something pure, do not stand up.
-Suppliers I stand by may be found here: https://animalsbodymindspirit.com/resources-essential-oils/
+Suppliers I stand by may be found here.

 The quality of incense matters.
 Again, there is an assumption that there are non-toxic chemicals in incense, but they are laced with them.
 Please be very careful where you source from.
 The products are not regulated and they can cause massive health issues.